 Nashville native James Denton, who originally attended college on a basketball scholarship, wasn't bitten by the acting bug until he was 28.
-He landed the role of George Gibbs in a Nashville production of Our Town and got fine reviews, but thought there was a more solid career in selling advertising.
-He started his ad career in Tennessee and then moved to North Carolina before taking off for Chicago to risk everything to become a professional actor.
+He landed the role of George Gibbs in a Nashville production of Our Town, got fine reviews, but thought there was a more solid career in selling advertising.
+He started an ad career in Tennessee and then in North Carolina before taking off for Chicago to risk everything to become a professional actor.

-He soon was accepted as one of Chicago’s brightest stars.
-After earning a key role when the “Untouchables” series came to town to film, Denton was drawn to Los Angeles, where his strong theatre reputation had preceded him and he was locked in with choice turns in film, on TV and on the stage.
+Denton soon was accepted as one of Chicago’s brightest stars.
+After earning a key role when the “Untouchables” series came to town to film, Denton was drawn to Los Angeles where his strong theatre reputation preceded him and he was locked in with choice turns in film, on TV and on the stage.

-Denton devotes a large portion of his time to Band from TV, which was formed when Greg Grunberg (“Heroes”), Hugh Laurie (“House”) and Bob Guiney (“The Bachelor”) decided to band their musical interests together to raise money for charity.
-The Band, which now includes Jesse Spencer (“House”), Scott Grimes (“ER,” “Band of Brothers”) and Adrian Pasdar (“Heroes”) plays several shows around the country every year to raise money for charity and since their inception BFTV has raised almost two million dollars for various causes supported by the band.
+Denton has devoted time to Band from TV, which was formed when Greg Grunberg (“Heroes”), Hugh Laurie (“House”) and Bob Guiney (“The Bachelor”) decided to band their musical interests together to raise money for charity.
+Other members of The Band have included Jesse Spencer (“House”), Scott Grimes (“ER,” “Band of Brothers”) and Adrian Pasdar (“Heroes”).
+Since The Band’s inception, proceeds from shows they’ve played around the country have raised almost two million dollars for various causes.